4 Steps to crate training a rescue dog

 Never yell at or scold your dog if they whine while in the crate.
 Instead, calmly ignore your dog until the whining stops.

-Whenever your dog whines, you’ll have to make a judgment call: Is your dog whining to make you let them out or to go to the potty?
+Whenever your dog whines, you’ll have to make a judgement call: Is your dog whining to make you let them out or to go to the potty?

-- If your dog needs to go to the potty, let them out.
-Regular potty breaks, stretching time, and socializing are essential.
+If your dog needs to go to the potty, let them out.
+Regular potty breaks, stretching time, and socialising are essential.

 |You might also like: 25 Dog fence ideas for indoors and outdoors|